Gardening has the power to positively address issues of isolation and mental health.

-Working with like-minded organizations and partners, we empower people from the ground up to improve their wellbeing and their environment, with a particular focus on women coming together as a community to affect change.
+Working with like-minded organisations and partners, we empower people from the ground up to improve their wellbeing and their environment, with a particular focus on women coming together as a community to affect change.

 “I couldn’t believe my ears when I heard I could have a garden here… We’ve all been displaced and are suddenly living in a desert without trees… I see life in this garden.
 It cleans the air and gives people hope.”
-Ahmed Tamo, Domiz camp, Kurdistan region of Iraq

 Our long-term vision is to bring gardens and gardening initiatives to every refugee camp and community of forced migrants in the world.